samulisuomi/finsi/README.md

 ## Layout

-Here's what the layout looks like when used on an ANSI keyboard.
-Nothing stops you from using it on an ISO keyboard too, of course.
+Here's what the layout looks like (when used on an ANSI keyboard).
 Changes to the standard Finnish layout are highlighted:

 <p align="center" title="A picture of the layout, kudos to keyboard-layout-editor.com/"><img src="finsi.png"></p>